 Keep him or her from falling if you can, or try to guide the person gently to the floor.

-can leak out of the mouth.
+If the person is having a seizure and is on the ground when you arrive, try to position the person on his or her side so that fluid can leak out of the mouth.
 But be careful not to apply too much pressure to the body.

 Do not force anything, including your fingers, into the person's mouth.
 Putting something in the person's mouth may cause injuries to him or her, such as chipped teeth or a fractured jaw.
 You could also get bitten.

 Do not try to hold down or move the person.
 This can cause injury, such as a dislocated shoulder.